Z3l2A/Z3l2A.github.io/README.md

 Rightclick on "ClientPatcher.exe"
 Click Send To and Create shortcut (to desktop) Rightclick on it there and open Properties
-Set Advanced =&gt; "Run as administrator"
+Set Advanced => "Run as administrator"
 Set Run: "Maximized"
 Click on Apply
 stay there